mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-2014-10-14.md

   * Pete will edit the doc as a result of today's discussion
   * Michael will work on a new jenkins job to do deep testing of pending pull requests
   * A couple other people will be aksed to try out testing with pull requests
+* Quick discussion of who should attend the paraview meetings was had